Wedding Heel Protectors

 Like many outdoor brides, I was worried about my heels sinking into the lawn.
-My wedding-day heels are four inches, so it was damn near impossible to find a pair of bridal-esque wedges that high to wear for the ceremony.
+My wedding-day heels are four inches tall, so it was damn near impossible to find a pair of bridal-esque wedges that high to wear for the ceremony.
 (Trust me, I searched high and low for a pair that I even marginally liked.)
 I also couldn’t just wear flats (or shorter wedges) for the ceremony, because then my dress would be four inches too long.
 I was stuck with my heels, so I needed to figure out a way to make them work.

-A lot of people have worn those SoleMate things (in fact, Doe posted about them just a few weeks ago) with great success.
+A lot of people have worn those SoleMate wedding heel protectors (in fact, Doe posted about them just a few weeks ago) with great success.
 But I was hesitant to try them, because a) they’re expensive for what they are, and b) I have heard mixed reviews, at best, about them.
 I was looking at them on Amazon one day and in the related products I saw something called Heels Above.

 Heels Above are a similar concept—a little rubbery-plasticy thing you put on your heel to give it a wider surface area and prevent it from sinking—but they’re a bit different.
 The bottom surface area is about one inch across, so there is no freaking way you would be able to sink into the grass.
-One of the things I repeatedly heard in reviews of SoleMates was that they sometimes still didn’t make the bottom of the heel wide enough to prevent sinking, which is why I thought that the Heels Above seemed like a better bet.
+One of the things I repeatedly heard in reviews of SoleMates was that they sometimes still don’t make the bottom of the heel wide enough to prevent sinking, which is why I thought that the Heels Above wedding heel protectors seemed like a better bet.
 Plus, the price was much better, and the reviews on Amazon were unanimously positive.

 Mr. Wiz’s mom ordered two packs of them, and I got to try them out yesterday.
 I’m happy to report that I did not sink into the grass in any way, shape, or form—and this was in soaking-wet, raining-all-day, muddy, soft grass too.
 Success!